 How often should employees be trained?
 Is further training needed to constantly up skill our employees?

 The best training is continuous, so delegates feel they are being developed on an ongoing basis, and this sets a wonderful foundation for learning and seeing positive behavioural changes in the workplace.
 It would be ideal to run training once a month.
 If this is not possible, a full day of training every quarter is recommended.

 How is the workshop effectiveness to up skill and empower employees evaluated?

 Delegates are asked to complete a full evaluation form and personal action plan at the end of every training session.
-Our team then tabulates the results to assess the ratings given for training content, trainer’s delivery, ability to handle questions, venue etc. If appropriate, managers are also able to see the action plans that delegates have committed to implement and to help them to continue putting their new skills into practice.
+Our team then tabulates the results to assess the ratings given for training content, trainer’s delivery, ability to handle questions, venue etc. If appropriate, managers can also see the action plans that delegates have committed to implement and help them continue putting their new skills into practice.

 Our trainers also follow up with the managers a few weeks and months after the course to see how the delegates are going.
-Delegates also have ongoing email access to the trainers after the course has been completed.
+Delegates also have ongoing email access to the trainers after completing the course.